 For information on watershed projects throughout Napa County, please visit the Watershed Information Center and Conservancy (WICC) Web site.
 The WICC is a watershed resource management program that provides public outreach and coordination, inventory and assessment, and watershed data management.
 The goal of the WICC Web site is to collect, organize, and make available to the public, environmental data and information to support community efforts to understand and better manage the county’s watersheds.

 Napa County has been monitoring the county's groundwater resources since the mid 1900's.
-Napa County continues to work on efforts to: expand voluntary groundwater monitoring in key locations; develop better data collection procedures; estimate rates of aquifer recharge; study groundwater and surface water interactions; and report on annual conditions and trends.
-In 2011 the Board of Supervisors appointed 15 residents to the Groundwater Resources Advisory Committee (GRAC).
-The members represent diverse interests including, environmental, agricultural, development, and community interests.
-The GRAC was created to assist County staff and technical consultants with recommendations regarding groundwater resources and sustainability, including development of a voluntary Groundwater Monitoring Plan.
-Committee meetings are held bi-monthly on the fourth Thursday of the month at 2:00pm at the Napa County Agriculture Commissioner's Office/UC Cooperative Extension, 1710 Soscol Avenue, Suite 3, Napa CA. For more information on the Groundwater Programs and the GRAC, visit the GRAC website.
+Napa County continues to work on efforts to: expand voluntary groundwater monitoring in key locations; develop better data models collection procedures; estimate rates of aquifer recharge; study groundwater and surface water interactions; and report on annual conditions and trends.
+Visit the County's groundwater webpage for more detail about the Napa County's groundwater resources and to learn about what is being done to sustainably manage the resource.

 The Recycling and Waste Reduction Team implements programs to reduce the volume and toxicity of “waste” destined for landfills in order to conserve valuable natural resources and protect public health.
 We assist residents, businesses and institutions with activities that reduce and prevent waste, maximize recycling, compost organic materials, and minimize use and disposal of toxic products.